-So, you’ve sailed through the screening and initial interviews, have impressed the managers and senior executives with your credentials, skill set and overall enthusiasm and are now in final interview stage.
+So, you’ve sailed through the initial stages of your job search including screening and initial interviews.
+You have impressed the managers and senior executives with your credentials, skill set and overall enthusiasm and are now in final interview stage.
 There is a niggling issue though, and that is that you feel you are worth more than they’re prepared to give.
 How do you negotiate a higher starting salary without taking yourself out of the running for the role?

 Here are 9 tips on how to best prepare yourself for asking for a higher starting salary so that you come out smiling, with job and package signed and sealed.